GioBonvi/GoogleContactsEventsNotifier/README.md

 This is an exhaustive description of the reason the script needs each of the
 permissions:

-- **Know your age range and language + View your email addresses**
-  This is needed to retrieve information about your Google Plus contacts, especially those who you have not added in your Google Contacts, but just followed on Google Plus.
-The script will only get information about people who appear in your birthday calendar.
-If you prefer to not access Google Plus at all set `settings.user.accessGooglePlus = false` before running any functions and do not enable the Google+ API (then you won't be prompted for this permission).
 - **Manage your Google Contacts**
   This lets the script access information about your contacts (names, email addresses, birthdays).
 The script will not modify any of your contacts.